New research suggests that poor sleep can increase the risk of developing Alzheimer’s disease.

-Researchers also found that poor sleep quality, sleep problems, and daytime sleepiness are associated with an increased risk of getting this disease.
+Researchers also found that poor sleep quality, sleep problems, and daytime sleepiness all associate with an increased risk of getting this disease.

-As these two things are related, it is not yet concretized.
+As these two things are in relation, they can not concretize anything yet.

 The study has shown that during sleep, the ability of the brain to clean up toxins, such as beta-amyloid, increases.